The Glomerular Filtration Rate (GFR)

 The normal GFR range is generally considered to be between 90 and 120 mL/min/1.73m2.
 A GFR below 60 mL/min/1.73m2 for more than 3 months is an indication of chronic kidney disease (CKD).
 CKD is classified into stages based on the GFR values, as follows:

-Stage 1: GFR ≥ 90 mL/min/1.73m2 with other evidence of kidney damage
+Stage 1: GFR ≥ 90 mL/min/1.73 m² (Normal kidney function but with evidence of kidney damage, such as protein in the urine).

-Stage 2: GFR 60-89 mL/min/1.73m2 with other evidence of kidney damage
+Stage 2: GFR 60-89 mL/min/1.73 m² (Mild decrease in kidney function with evidence of kidney damage).

-Stage 4: GFR 15-29 mL/min/1.73m2
+Stage 4: GFR 15-29 mL/min/1.73 m² (Severe decrease in kidney function).

 It is important to note that GFR values can vary depending on age, gender, race, muscle mass, and other factors.
 Additionally, GFR should be interpreted in the context of other clinical and laboratory parameters, including serum creatinine levels, urine output, proteinuria, and electrolyte levels.